By Annalee Appledorn, PT, DPT, OC

 By Annalee Appledorn, PT, DPT, OC Performing Arts Physical Therapy is a subspecialty of orthopedic physical therapy with a specific focus on the performance needs of dancers, figure skaters, gymnasts and musicians.
 Proper treatment requires both general assessment of ROM, strength, flexibility and alignment as well as thorough analysis of the patient’s painful movement patterns specific to their art.
-Manual therapy is important to relieve muscle tightness and restore proper alignment, while exercises are specifically designed with...read more
+Manual therapy is important to relieve muscle tightness and restore proper alignment, while exercises are specifically...read more

 By: Nichole Chakur, Student Physical Therapist Traditionally when people think of physical therapy, they think of treatments for joint and muscle injuries, but people can also have nerve injuries as well.
 Common nerve injuries include nerve entrapment in the arms and legs, such as carpal tunnel syndrome or sciatica; or nerve root impingement potentially from a herniated disc in the spine.
 A rapid stretch to the nerve can also happen with a sports injury or motor vehicle accident.
 Symptoms of a nerve injury...read more

 By Dan Phelps, PT, DPT Working on your balance probably isn’t at the top of your work out “to do” list.
 Balance training often gets overlooked until we get older and by that time progress is often slower.
 The benefits for improved balance range from a reduced risk of injury, improving athletic performance, reducing fall risk, and even potentially increasing one’s life span.
-Here are just a few reasons to work on improving your balance, and some suggestions on how to get started Balance for Injury Prevention Improving your balance has shown...read more
+Here are just a few reasons to work on improving your balance, and some suggestions on how to get started Balance for Injury Prevention Improving your balance...read more

 By Annalee Appledorn, PT, DPT, OCS One type of exercise that I commonly suggest as a possible home program for my patients is Pilates.
 The most common type of classes are mat classes, which are done on thick yoga-type mats with minimal to no equipment.
 Although I believe anyone could benefit from its focus on core and gluteal strengthening, posture and breathing, the clients that I feel it could be most beneficial for are those with low back pain, anterior hip pain or gluteal weakness.
-That being said, there are a lot of classes out there...read more
+That being said, there are a lot of classes out...read more

 By Annalee Appledorn, PT, DPT, OCS So, you have been having this [insert body part here] pain.
 It comes, it goes… maybe you don’t even know what started the problem.
 And you’re wondering–is this something that physical therapy could address?
 As physical therapists, we have all heard patient stories similar to this, often from family members or friends that need a little guidance on what to do next.
-In order to answer that question, there a few key areas we look at in the course of a physical therapy evaluation: 1....read more
+In order to answer that question, there a few key areas we look at in the course of a physical therapy...read more